leahbigwood/leahbigwood.github.io/_pages/about.md

 I also work with hydrodynamical simulations, to understand the degeneracies which result in differing predictions of the extremity of baryonic feedback.
 I am currently working on a modified AGN feedback model in the FABLE simulation suite, labelled XFABLE.
 XFABLE is able to predict feedback of greater extremity than fiducial FABLE, providing a hint that feedback could indeed have the potential to bias our current weak lensing cosmology and be responsible for the S8 Tension.

+Contact me
+---

+I am always very enthusiastic to hear from anyone interested in my science, whether that is relating to an outreach opportunity or a potential collaboration!
+Please get in touch via:

+email: lmb224@cam.ac.uk